tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 No. But also, kind of, yes.
 I'll explain.
 I'll explain in the context of "ahead-of-time" compiling within or adjacent to CPython, the predominant implementation of the Python language.
 Just-in-time (JIT) compilers are a different beast, and are described more below.
+None of the information in this post is novel; I hope only to clarify a bunch of existing academic and industry knowledge.

 The core thesis is: *types are very broad hints and they are sometimes lies*.